adonisjs/v5-docs/content/guides/models/query-scopes.md

+---
+summary: Learn, how to use query scopes to define reusable query builder functions.
+---

 Query scopes are the reusable function to apply to a query builder instance to modify the query.

 The methods are defined as static properties on the model class and receive the current query as the first argument.
 For example: